 4 Simple, Meaningful, and Impactful Inquiry Project Ideas for 2021

-Over the years, I’ve narrowed down some great inquiry-based project ideas that touch on a variety of subjects.
+Over the years, I’ve narrowed down some great inquiry project ideas that touch on a variety of subjects.
 I’ve found that these projects give students the chance to be creative and derive meaning from the work they do.
 These projects are also incredibly relevant to the times we’re living in now; they reflect a change in today’s students to be more hands-on with their learning.
 They want to make a real impact on the world.

 1. What is my family’s story?

 Alternatively, students could record a “day/week in the life” in personal journals.
 Students can interview their family members or friends to gain their perspective on a variety of everyday issues.
 Or perhaps students have a chat with their parents about family events, history, and special memories.
-Keeping a photo diary would be an interesting way to record daily events and reflect on moments throughout the day.
+Moreover, keeping a photo diary would be an interesting way to record daily events and reflect on moments throughout the day.

 Focus on inquiry-based social justice

-Activities like this are especially important right now with social justice movements at the forefront of our news cycles.
+Inquiry project ideas like this are especially important right now with social justice movements at the forefront of our news cycles.
 Having students take time to observe their home, community, and everyday life can be an extremely powerful way to engage students and help them make connections between issues and events on the news and their own lives.
 For example, they might notice that their local recreation centre has closed due to lack of funding.
 Maybe they notice a discrepancy between the selection of books they have at home and the books available at the school library.
 This activity can also be part of a larger inquiry unit on social justice issues.

 With respect to students who might not have a traditional family structure, they could choose to explore the history of their community, their school, or choose someone who inspires them and conduct an inquiry project on them instead.
 Try to build inclusivity into your projects and be sensitive to the unique dynamics of your students’ lives.